 PICTURE YOURSELF IN A…

-Fifty years ago this coming February, The Beatles invaded American culture via television, manufacturing hysteria, minting fandom and even silencing crime.
+Fifty years ago, The Beatles invaded American culture via television, manufacturing hysteria, minting fandom and even silencing crime.
 Since that momentous social and creative confluence, the 20th-century band has ceded territory to the 21st-century brand.

 Yet The Beatles’ multimedia afterlife has only gained strength, from pop and politics to technology and beyond.
 Few creative convergences have been as far-reaching, or sounded as revolutionary.
 Geek The Beatles charts that technocultural influence across the timestream, for geeks and noobs alike.